jitsi/zrtp4j/README.txt

 - AES
 - Diffie-Hellman (DH)

-The crypto part of the library was copied from BouncyCastle crypto library.
-Only the Diffie-Hellman part was modified to a new BigIntegerCrypto implementation which is also part of this package.

-BigIntegerCrypto re-uses the GNU BigInteger implementation and adds some crypto specific enhancements:

-- don't use the GMP library if installed on the system.
-While this may reduce performance it gives us full control of the data (no copying between Java and C)

-- Add a method to clear the contents / data of the big integer.
-The application can use this function to clear data in case this big integer was used as a private key.
-Some applications may stay in emory for a long time (for example communication applications) and thus it is important to be able to clear secret data if it is not longer used.
-Otherwise a malicious person could be able to do memory analysis to find some key material.

-- Clear temporary data produced during calculations.
-Some big integer calculation produce and use temporary data.
-BigIntegerCrypto clears these temporary data to avoid data leakage.
-The tag "crypto:" identifies these modifications.

-Otherwise BigIntegerCrypto behaves in the same way as the normal BigInteger.

 The source distribution contains a short Java file that tests the availability of the mentioned algorithms and support classes.